 - Health insurance policy comes to your rescue in case of an illness or accident.

-- Your health insurance policy may also have benefits like a free annual health check-up and benefits like OPD (Out-patient department) benefit, Day-care treatment etc… which don’t even need hospitalization.
+- Your health insurance policy may also have benefits like a free annual health check-up, OPD (out-patient department) cover, day-care treatment etc., which don’t even need hospitalization.

 - If you start a health insurance policy at a young age, the insurance premiums are lower and you cross the waiting period while you are still in good health.